datalad-handbook/book/docs/usecases/datastorage_for_institutions.rst

 structure.
 This aids the handling of large numbers of repositories, because unique locations are derived from *dataset/repository properties* (their ID) rather than a dataset name or a location in a complex dataset hierarchy.
-Because the dataset representation in the RIA is a bare repository, "house-keeping" as well as query tasks can be automated or performed by data management personnel with no domain-specific knowledge about dataset contents.
+Because the dataset representation in the RIA store is a bare repository, "house-keeping" as well as query tasks can be automated or performed by data management personnel with no domain-specific knowledge about dataset contents.
 Short maintenance scripts can be used to automate basically any task that is